nehakolambe/MoodyTunes/README.md

   ```
 * Reads all the mp3 files in ./downlaods/mp3 folder
 * Calculate audio features from the mp3 passed, create their columns and enter values of each feature for each track in the dataset

+## Models

+The models we've trained as part of this project can be found in the ./models folder